joelguittet/genially-scripts/src/quizDragDropResult.md

 It is possible to define multiple destination zones with ID `Zx` where `x` is a number starting at 1.

-The success result item is grouped with an HTML elements as shown below:
+The Success result item is grouped with an HTML element as shown below:

 ```
 <div id="Success"></div><script></script>